 RELENTLESSLY CRITICAL — of yourself and others

-You have a constant and intrusive internal narrative that’s critical of yourself, of others, and of the world in general.
+You have a constant internal narrative that’s critical of yourself, of others, and of the world in general.
 You pick yourself apart, you think you’re a failure, your thighs are huge, you think your boss is a moron, your partner’s the most irritating person in the world, and life sucks ass.
-These negative thoughts feel like a tape constantly playing in your brain and you can’t turn off, total SIGN.
+These negative thoughts feel like a tape constantly playing in your brain and you can’t turn it off total- SIGN.

 You constantly doubt whether or not you’re smart enough for your job, whether you’re in the right relationship, or if you’re even capable of being in one at all.
 You doubt what you’re doing with your life and if you’re even a normal adult.
 This constant self-doubt could be situational, but it feels like you can’t move past it- SIGN.

 VERY LOW ENERGY

 If it feels like getting through each day is like walking up the Grand Canyon with a sumo wrestler strapped to your back.
 You feel like you barely have the physical, emotional, and mental capacity to handle your life anymore.
 You feel like you have no energy AT ALL- SIGN.